 About

-The TOSI Open Science Champions Awards recognize personnel in any lab or clinic at The Neuro leading Open Science activities.
-We welcome applications from research associates, research assistants, lab managers, technicians and other research personnel overseeing lab activities.
-These awards aim to ensure sustained integration of Open Science practices in each lab, and help encourage and motivate labs to sustain long term cultural change.
+The TOSI Open Science Champions Awards recognize staff in any lab or clinic at The Neuro who lead Open Science activities.
+We welcome applications from research associates, research assistants, lab managers, technicians, and other research personnel overseeing lab activities.
+These awards aim to ensure sustainable integration of Open Science practices in every laboratory and to help encourage and motivate laboratories to support long-term cultural change.

 Value